 Athlete Selection Criteria

-Applications for 2017 scholarships are now open.
+Applications for 2017 scholarships are open in May each year.
 To ensure that you are aware of the nominations process for 2017 scholarships, go to the bottom right of our home page and subscribe to the MWAS E-News.
 All future opportunities will be promoted in the E-News.

-State Sporting Associations (SSAs) are to apply for scholarships on behalf of athletes that they choose to endorse and recommend.
+State Sporting Associations (SSAs) are to approve the applicant as part of the selection process and applicants are required to obtain endorsement and recommendation prior to filing the application paperwork with MWAS.
+The applicant will also be required to provide contact details of the person form the SSA who endorses their application.
 Some SSAs may choose to develop their athletes through alternative strategies that do not involve MWAS.
 There is also a Sport Partnership Criteria that State and Regional Sport Associations need to meet before MWAS will support their athletes.

-Athletes that meet the criteria should contact MWAS and their SSA to ensure that their SSA considers the opportunity to apply for a scholarship.
+Athletes that meet the criteria should contact MWAS and their SSA to ensure that they can be considered for the opportunity to apply for a scholarship.

 The below criteria were used to select athletes for 2017 scholarships.